Bramalea City Centre

-The Bramalea City Centre is a large shopping mall located in the city of Brampton, Ontario, Canada.
+The Bramalea City Centre (BCC) is a large shopping mall located in the city of Brampton, Ontario, Canada.
 With over a 1.5 million square feet of retail space and more than 300 outlets, it is one of Canada's largest shopping malls.
+The mall would be named after the Bramalea neighbourhood.
 Regarded as a super regional mall, the Bramalea City Centre has a market of more than 500,000 residents and attracts 16 million visitors annually.
-The Bramalea City Centre is located near the intersection of Queen Street and Dixie Road, just east of Highway 410.
+It is located near the intersection of Queen Street and Dixie Road, east of Highway 410.

 History

 In the 1960s, planners in what was then Chinguacousy Township implemented a master plan to develop a new town called Bramalea.
 Included in this master plan was a series of residential areas, industrial development, open parks, and among other things, a central shopping centre.
 An 85-acre site, situated in the heart of Bramalea, was designated for mall development.
 Bramalea Consolidated Developments Limited (later shortened to Bramalea Limited in 1976), the local real estate developer responsible for developing much of Bramalea since the late 1950s, began mall construction towards the end of the decade on what was then the largest retail development in North America.

 The first phase of construction entailed the "service centre" portion of the mall at the north end, about 75,000 square feet consisting of a Food City grocery store, LCBO, and various other small shops and offices, completed by 1971.
 The second phase added 600,000 square feet of mall space, including a two-level Eaton's (120,000 square feet total, officially opened October 7, 1971 while the rest of the mall was still under construction), the two-level main mall corridor of 300,000 square feet stretching east to another anchor store yet to have a tenant (The Bay would end up occupying this space, with 131,000 square feet on two levels), and Steinberg's retail space to the south, consisting of an 80,000-square-foot Miracle Mart department store and a 20,000-square-foot Miracle Food Mart supermarket, both next to each other on the upper level (later operated together as a Miracle Beaucoup).

 Construction was completed in 1973, as the surrounding landscape experienced rapid change as the result of a population boom.
-The Bramalea City Centre had its grand opening on March 28, 1973; this was only four years after Brampton's first mall, Shoppers World Brampton, opened its doors in 1969.
+The Bramalea City Centre had its grand opening on March 28, 1973.
 Initially opening with 160 outlets, Bramalea City Centre housed various retail stores, large anchor store tenants, grocery stores, restaurants and even a hardware store and a movie theatre (Bramalea Cinemas, closed in the late 1980s when Odeon moved to Gateway 6 Cinemas).
 The nearby Bramalea Civic Centre was also constructed around this time in the early 1970s, housing various municipal government offices, a theatre and the Brampton Public Library's Chinguacousy branch.
-There was a short tunnel under Team Canada Dr. connecting the mall and Civic Centre outside areas, visible in early aerial imagery but since removed.